flyingcircusio/fc-nixos/doc/src/firewall.md

 - invocations of an iptables command (iptables, ip6tables, ip46tables)

-After making changes to the firewall configuration, either wait for the agent to apply it or run `sudo fc-manage -b`.
+After making changes to the firewall configuration, either wait for the agent to apply it or run `sudo fc-manage switch`.

 :::{note}
 Use IP addresses in firewall rules.
 Using host names is not reliable and